SeamlessM4T: Massively Multilingual & Multimodal Machine Translation: Models

 \paragraph{Processing human-labeled data} When using human-labeled data, we removed special tokens such as \texttt{<silence>} and \texttt{<no-speech>} from the verbatim transcriptions.
 We additionally perform length filtering to remove examples exceeding a maximum text length of 100 sub-word tokens (based on the text tokenizer described below) and pairs with a skewed text-to-audio length ratio that exceeds 5 sub-words per second.
 Doing so improves the batching efficiency when training and eliminates pairs that are likely to be noisy or misaligned.

 \paragraph{Pseudo-labeling} As with any sequence-to-sequence task, \st performance is dependent on the availability of high-quality training data.
 However, the amount of human-labeled \st data is scarce in comparison to its \mt or \asr counterparts.
 To address this shortage of labeled data, we resort to pseudo-labeling~\citep{jia2019leveraging, Pino2020SelfTrainingFE} the \asr data with a multilingual \mt model.
 In this case, we used NLLB-200-3.3B and generated pseudo-labels with the recommended decoding options from \cite{nllb2022}.
-Hereafter, we refer to human-labeled and pseudo-labeled data as \textit{primary} data. \changhan{why not appending this to the paragraph above?}
+Hereafter, we refer to human-labeled and pseudo-labeled data as \textit{primary} data.

 \paragraph{Parallel data mining} Even with pseudo-labeled \asr data, the amount of \st data is insignificant compared to the scale of \mt data.
 Consider for instance the English-Italian direction, one of the highly resourced pairs in \mt with over 128M parallel sentences—only 2M pairs of English text paired with Italian audio are available for \st. Parallel data mining (see how \mineddata was built in \Cref{sec:appendix:data}) is another strategy we draw upon to collect more training data.
 This kind of mining, however, tends to produce noisy alignments and requires some filtering.
 We use the top 400 hours of \mineddata (see \Cref{sec:appendix:data}) in each of 33 \xeng directions and the top 200 hours in each of 29 \engx directions based on \sonar alignment scores.
 This amounts to an additional 18.3K hours of speech audio.
-We show in \Cref{{sec:modeling:ablation:data}} that these select amounts of mined data lead to a good trade-off between performance boosts and computational costs of training. \paragraph{Filtering} We perform additional filtering on the combined pool of \textit{primary} and \textit{mined} data.
-Following \cite{nllb2022}, we implemented a toxicity filter.
-This removes pairs that have \emph{toxicity imbalance}, (i.e., when the difference in the number of toxic items detected in the source and target is above a certain threshold).
-For \st data, transcriptions are used as a proxy for the speech input when counting toxic items.
-We set the imbalance threshold at 1.
-In addition, we also applied a length filter.
-We removed pairs in which the utterance is shorter than 0.1 seconds or longer than 50 seconds.
-We also removed pairs in which the text is longer than 250 sub-words (based on the tokenizer described below).
-Lastly, we removed pairs in which the text contains more than 20\% of emojis, more than 50\% of punctuations, or more than 50\% of spaces.
+We show in \Cref{{sec:modeling:ablation:data}} that these select amounts of mined data lead to a good trade-off between performance boosts and computational costs of training.